 My favorite thing about Audrey is the level of care she gives to her students.
 She is easily one of the most empathetic and supportive individuals I have ever met.
 I genuinely believe she was more excited about my scholarship than I was, and that showed me how deeply she cares about her students and their success.
 Audrey was not only a mentor but also my friend, and she was always there to listen to my problems and give me advice.
 She was the support system I didn’t know I needed and I am beyond grateful to have been able to work with her.
 I cannot recommend her enough!

-Lucy Li, Loyola Marymount Class of 2019, Psychology MA/PhD TBD
+Lucy Li, Psychology MA/PhD TBD

 Audrey was my fairy godmother during medical school applications.
 I was completely lost and had no one to turn to especially during COVID times.
 Typically, I get nervous when I meet with counselors but she made me comfortable.
 We could go off for thirty minutes talking about random topics that really eased my mind during the day.
 I absolutely despised writing a personal statement (and it took me months) until I met Audrey.
 I completely rewrote an essay with her and created something that I am truly proud of.
 She helped me reflect on my inner self and I learned things about myself that I’ve never realized before.
 She was my absolute savior during this app cycle and accommodated my needs–especially during unemployment in COVID and when I needed extra sessions to polish my application before submission.
 She is absolutely worth it and has the best movie and food recommendations (“The Farewell” and New Leaf kale salad).
 I honestly don’t know how I could’ve crafted this personal statement without her.
 She believed in my capabilities when no other counselor could.
 I can’t thank her enough!

-Samantha Calaguas, Boston University Class of 2019 / Touro University California, Osteopathic Medicine
+Samantha Calaguas, Touro University California, Osteopathic Medicine

 If you ever feel lost or are experiencing writer’s block during your college application process, I highly suggest going to Audrey!
 I went to her during a time when I felt extremely stuck while I was applying to graduate schools and upon the first session, she was able to help me flush out key ideas that were missing from my personal statement.
 In the end, I was really proud and satisfied with how my personal statements turned out and I truly believe I wouldn’t have been able to do it without her.
 Overall, I highly recommend her—she’s the best!